AkaneTan/Gramophone/readme.md

 ## Installation
-You can download the latest version of the app from the [telegram channel](https://t.me/AkaneDistribution).
-Github release is outdated and will be updated when 1.0.2's final release is out.
+You can download the latest stable version of the app from [GitHub releases](https://github.com/AkaneTan/Gramophone/releases/latest), or from [IzzyOnDroid](https://apt.izzysoft.de/fdroid/index/apk/org.akanework.gramophone).

+Beta versions and sneak peeks are available in the [telegram channel](https://t.me/AkaneDistribution) or [chat](https://t.me/AkaneDev).

 ## Building
 To build this app, you will need the latest beta version of [android studio](https://developer.android.com/studio) and a fast network.